Star Trek: The Original Series: Creation

 On March 11, 1964, Gene Roddenberry, a long-time fan of science fiction, drafted a short treatment for a science-fiction television series that he called Star Trek.
 This was to be set on board a large starship named S.S.
 Yorktown in the 23rd century bearing a crew dedicated to exploring the Milky Way galaxy.

-Roddenberry noted a number of influences on his idea, some of which includes A. E. van Vogt's tales of the spaceship Space Beagle, Eric Frank Russell's Marathon series of stories, and the film Forbidden Planet (1956).
+Roddenberry noted a number of influences on his idea, some of which include A. E. van Vogt's tales of the spaceship Space Beagle, Eric Frank Russell's Marathon series of stories, and the film Forbidden Planet (1956).
 Some have also drawn parallels with the television series Rocky Jones, Space Ranger (1954), a space opera that included many of the elements integral to Star Trek—the organization, crew relationships, missions, part of the bridge layout, and some technology.
 Roddenberry also drew heavily from C. S. Forester's Horatio Hornblower novels that depict a daring sea captain who exercises broad discretionary authority on distant sea missions of noble purpose.
 He often humorously referred to Captain Kirk as "Horatio Hornblower in Space".

 Roddenberry had extensive experience in writing for series about the Old West that had been popular television fare in the 1950s and 1960s.
 Armed with this background, he characterized the new show in his first draft as "Wagon Train to the stars".
 Like the familiar Wagon Train, each episode was to be a self-contained adventure story, set within the structure of a continuing voyage through space.

 In Roddenberry's original concept, the protagonist was Captain Robert April of the starship S.S.
 Yorktown.
 This character was developed into Captain Christopher Pike, first portrayed by Jeffrey Hunter.
 April is listed in the Star Trek Chronology, The Star Trek Encyclopedia, and at startrek.com as the Enterprises first commanding officer, preceding Captain Pike.
 The character's only television/movie appearance was in the Star Trek: The Animated Series episode "The Counter-Clock Incident", until Star Trek: Strange New Worlds, where he is portrayed by Adrian Holmes.

 Lloyd Bridges was offered a starring role on what became Star Trek.
 Bridges declined, saying he got along well with Roddenberry on a personal level but had no desire to work in science fiction.